John C. Vaughn: Career

 In the summer of 1864, Vaughn's cavalry moved to the Shenandoah Valley.
 On June 5, the Union routed the Confederates at the Battle of Piedmont.
 The Confederates under Grumble Jones were poorly deployed, and some of Vaughn's cavalry failed to engage.
 Gordon argues that Vaughn was with his dismounted troops on the Confederate left and not responsible for the inactive units.

 Following Jones' death at Piedmont, Vaughn led the remnants of the Confederate infantry across the Blue Ridge to Lynchburg, where it joined John C. Breckinridge's division arriving from Richmond following Lee's victory at the Battle of Cold Harbor, which in turn was shortly reinforced by Jubal Early's division.
 After the Battle of Lynchburg, Breckinridge and Early pursued General David Hunter's retreating force to Salem, Virginia and then marched north, for the Shenandoah Valley.

 In Early's invasion into Maryland that July, Vaughn's brigade was part of John Echols' division, of Breckinridge's corps, and was present for the Battle of Monocacy and Fort Stevens.
 During the subsequent retreat into Virginia, Vaughn commanded Robert Ransom Jr.'s cavalry division, while Ransom was ill.
 When the Army of the Valley was reinforced by troops under Richard H. Anderson and Fitzhugh Lee, Vaughn's mounted brigade was transferred from Echols' infantry division and joined the rest of Ransom's cavalry division, now under Lunsford L. Lomax.
 It saw action at the Third Battle of Winchester.

 In September, Vaughn returned to East Tennessee.
 He captured the railroad town of Bull’s Gap and moved up to a forward position at a crossroads town called Morristown.
 He was routed at the Battle of Morristown in October by General Alvan C. Gillem and was pushed back near Carter’s Station on the Watauga River.
 Two weeks later under the command of General John C. Breckinridge, Vaughn won a November skirmish against Gillem at the Battle of Bull's Gap and pushed him back to Strawberry Plains near Knoxville.

 In April 1865, Vaughn and his troops were near Christanburg, Virginia, moving towards North Carolina after news of Lee's surrender.
 On April 19, Vaughn joined the Jefferson Davis escort in Charlotte.
 On May 10, Vaughn surrendered.

 Indicted for treason in Tennessee, in October, 1865, Vaughn moved his family to Thomas County, Georgia.
-By 1870, Vaughn had returned to Sweetwater, Tennessee and was elected to the state general assembly (1871–1873).
+By 1870, Vaughn had returned to Sweetwater, Tennessee and was elected to the state general assembly as a Democrat.
+He served as Speaker of the Tennessee Senate from 1871 of 1873.
 In 1874, he pleaded guilty to using bogus identities to defraud a widow's pension and was fined $1000.
 In 1874, Vaughn returned to southern Georgia.